-This method divides the project into two processes: design and building.
-During the building phase, the construction manager supervises the building in the same way that a general contractor would.
+The CMAR method divides the project into two parts: design and building.
+In the first phase, the architect and the CM collaborate to create designs that are feasible within the budget.
+During the building phase, the Construction Manager supervises the building in the same way that a general contractor would.

 Right out of the gate, one of the biggest benefits to property owners is that it provides a higher level of cost control from the very beginning of the project.
 Throughout the design process of the project, the construction manager provides the property owner with cost estimates with the goal of keeping those estimates in line with the established budget.
 If things don’t add up, then design changes are made to bring the cost in line with the outlined budget.

 Secondly, the construction manager is an agent of the property owner.
 In other words, the construction manager’s responsibility is to control and manage the project in the best interest of the property owner.
 This is beneficial because, if successfully done, the property owner has constant eyes and ears on the project, which in turn helps to reduce dreaded delays and cost overruns.
 This also reduces the burden on the property owner to manage the project.

 Finally, the owner’s financial risk is limited.
 As discussed in the prior section – a maximum guaranteed price is set, and an owner knows that the price is the maximum exposure they face if all goes well.

 CMAR benefits for the Construction Manager